fercomunello/dotfiles/fedora/README.md

   **Switch to previous input source:** Disabled <br>
   **Restore keyboard shortcuts:** Disabled <br>

+To enable focus on hover windows run `gsettings set org.gnome.desktop.wm.preferences focus-mode 'mouse'`.
+No need to install dconf-editor for that.

 ### Enhancing the workflow with extensions

 First, install GNOME Extensions extension on the browser and also on the system `sudo dnf install -y gnome-extensions-app`.